The purpose of this page is to serve as a source of instruction and reference for those curious about, or new to, lock picking.

 - How to Tweezer Gut a Lock (24) by TurtleMonkey Media .

 Lock Picking Gear

-This section, although still being updated, is where we provide information on, and reviews of, lock picking gear.
+This section, which is regularly supplemented and updated, is where we provide information on, and reviews of, lock picking gear.

 As with all things in life, new (lock picking) skills will slowly improve with practice over time.
 To better learn, and to keep from becoming too depressed, we suggest an incremental approach to the locks new pickers attempt.
 Please note that the following is only a suggestion; in some instances the bitting of a lock may increase or decrease the ease in which it will be picked open.
 Our recommended list (below) will first provide a visual understand the internal workings of the lock, then incrementally increase the difficulty by adding a new variable at each step.